TylerLott/SAP-analog/src/Team/README.md

 [1 x 2] for roll and end turn

-These are all flattened into one [1 x all] array so the output from the NN can be a 1D array.
+These are all flattened into one [1 x all (77)] array so the output from the NN can be a 1D array.
 This will probably be a filter on the NN instead of an actual input. (i.e. only making the availiable moves available)